Fonta1n3/FullyNoded/Docs/Q-and-A.md

 To fix it you can revert to bitcoin core 0.20.0.

 Aug 2020 : MOST PROBABLE THIS ISSUE WILL BE SOLVED SOON AND IF YOU WON'T EXPERIENCE THE ERROR ANYMORE

+#### Question : How to have a watch-only wallet to track BTCPayserver incoming funds?
+*...without running into `gap-limit` problem.
+What kind of wallet should I use, Bitcoin core or Fully Noded wallet?*

+Fully Noded, because you can always easily increase the gap limit with a Fully Noded wallet.
+And it also by default watches 1.5x more addresses.

+##### Further question : how do I know it's time to increase the `gap limit`?
+Youll get an alert from FN.
+You need to really use a ton of addresses before that happens. <br/>
+After you create the wallet → Tap the info button → Youll see your current index and the max index <br/>
+You can at anytime edit the max index.

 ## Standup